-Who wets the bed?
+Who Wets the Bed?

-Approximately 15 percent of children wet the bed at age five.
+Approximately 15 percent of children wet the bed at age 5.
 That number decreases with age occurring in only 1-2 percent of children age 14 and older.
 Boys are twice as likely as girls to wet the bed.
 It happens more frequently in children with developmental delays and emotional and behavioral difficulties.

 Why do kids wet the bed?

 Children wet the bed for numerous reasons – here are a few of the most common:

 Time.
 Some children need extra time to develop control of their bladder.